XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-06.md

 ~~~
 {: #Figure7 title="Relationship between IETF and 3GPP Network Slice Management"}

-1. 3GPP NSMF receives the request from 3GPP CSMF for allocation of a network slice instance with certain characteristics.
+1. The 3GPP management system receives a request from the CSMF for allocation of a network slice instance with certain characteristics.

-2. Based on the service requirement, 3GPP NSMF acquires requirements for the end-to-end network slice instance, which is defined in
-Service Profile (section 6.3.3 of {{TS-28.541}}).
+2. Based on the service requirement, the 3GPP management system derives requirements for the end-to-end network slice instance, which is defined in Service Profile (section 6.3.3 of {{TS-28.541}}).

-3. Based on Service Profile, 3GPP NSMF determines the network function and the required resources in AN, CN and TN networks.
-It
-also assigns the unique S-NSSAI ID.
+3. Based on the Service Profile, the 3GPP management system determines the network functions and required resources in AN, CN and TN networks, and assigns the corresponding S-NSSAI value.

-4. 3GPP NSMF sends a request to AN NSSMF for creation of AN Slice, which is out of the scope of this document.
+4. The 3GPP management system triggers the creation of the AN slice subnet instance within the RAN domain, which is out of the scope of this document.

-5. 3GPP NSMF sends a request to CN NSSMF for creation of CN Slice, which is out of the scope of this document.
+5. The 3GPP management system triggers the creation of the CN slice subnet instance within the core network domain, which is out of the scope of this document.

-6. 3GPP NSMF sends a request to an IETF NSC (acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of a RFC9543 Network Slice service.
-The request contains attributes such as endpoints (based on the information from EP_Transport), required SLA along with other IETF network slice attributes.
+6. The 3GPP management system interacts with an IETF NSC, which can be viewed as the management function for the transport network domain, for creation of an RFC9543 Network Slice Service.
+The request contains attributes such as endpoints (based on the information from EP_Transport), required SLA, and other IETF Network Slice Service attributes.

 7. The IETF NSC realizes the IETF Network Slice which satisfies the requirements of the {{!RFC9543}} Network Slice Service requested between the specified endpoints (RAN/CN edge nodes).
-The IETF NSC might assign an IETF Network Slice Service ID and send it to 3GPP NSMF.
+The IETF NSC might assign an IETF Network Slice Service identifier and provide it to the 3GPP management system.

-8. The 3GPP NSMF could maintain the mapping relationship between S-NSSAI and IETF Network Slice Service ID.
+8. The 3GPP management system could maintain the mapping relationship between the NSI and the corresponding IETF Network Slice Service identifier.

 #  5G E2E Network Slice Mapping in Management and Control Planes